IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 final String secretKey = "bHp5DOjg0HHJrGK7h3ejEqRDnVmWZK03T4lstel6";

 BasicAWSCredentials credentials = new BasicAWSCredentials(accessKey, secretKey); // declare a new set of basic credentials that includes the Access Key ID and the Secret Access Key
-AmazonS3 cos = new AmazonS3Client(credentials); // create a constructor for the client using the declared credentials. cos.setEndpoint("https://s3-api.us-geo.objectstorage.softlayer.net"); // set the desired endpoint
+AmazonS3 cos = new AmazonS3Client(credentials); // create a constructor for the client by using the declared credentials. cos.setEndpoint("https://s3-api.us-geo.objectstorage.softlayer.net"); // set the desired endpoint
 ```